xxfoundation/elixxir-docs/cmix.md

 The [cMix paper](https://eprint.iacr.org/2016/008.pdf) mentions the generation of this shared public key in the `Setup` section on page 7 at the bottom of the page.
 Our implementation computes the shared secret here:

 https://git.xx.network/elixxir/server/-/blob/0cf5347fc01920e7099cf0274d8b5bc8a4768a19/graphs/precomputation/share.go#L87

-The last mix node sends the shared public key the rest of mix nodes in the cascade.
+The last mix node sends the shared public key to the rest of mix nodes in the cascade.
 Furthermore our code contains the assertion:

 ```